joshuacwnewton/joshuacwnewton/README.md

 ### Hi there 👋

 I'm a software engineer with a B.Eng in electrical engineering and a background in computer vision research.
-I work full-time on open source data science Python projects.
+I contribute full-time to open source data science Python projects.

 <!--
 **joshuacwnewton/joshuacwnewton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.